Banner

 Misha Plagis is an Assistant Professor of Public International Law at the Grotius Centre for International Legal Studies at Leiden University.
 Her research focusses on human rights law, with a specific focus on human rights law in Africa, regional and continental courts and tribunals, and African perspectives on international law.
 She has been a post-doctoral researcher at the Asser Institute, University of Amsterdam, a visiting scholar at the Danish National Research Foundation’s Centre for Excellence for International Courts (iCourts) at the University of Copenhagen (2019), the Centre for Law and Society at the University of Cape Town (2019), and the Max Planck Institute Luxembourg for International, European and Regulatory Procedural Law (2018).
 Misha is the Associate Editor of The ACtHPR Monitor blog, which provides news, comment, and debate on the African Court on Human and Peoples’ Rights.
 Prior to academia, Misha worked with a number of NGOs in India, South Africa, and the UK.

-Yale Law School (JD); Yale University (PhD); Swarthmore College (BA)
+University of Michigan Law School (JD); University of Michigan (BA)